drbean/curriculum/conversation/environment/slides.md

 Upload a file under your own name, if you want to be sure Dr Bean won't make a mistake with your grade.

-## Recording 3 of 12--problem/solution
+## Recording 9th of 9--social problem, solution

 Ask your partner questions about the issues on p 48.
-Drug trafficking, improving children's health, keeping parks clean, and reducing unemployment
+Or drug trafficking, improving children's health, keeping parks clean, and reducing unemployment

 30 seconds.
 Each person must ask his/her questions and answer 2 questions from their partner.

-This is the 3rd of 12 conversations.
+This is the last of 9 conversations.
 They are worth 40 percent of your grade.

 Identify yourself clearly.
 Say, "I'm John."